mariovyord/mariovyord.github.io/src/content/blog/how-to-enable-prettier-for-astro.md

 3. Open `settings.json` and make sure `"editor.formatOnSave": true` is present.

-4. Then if you add the astro/prettier config from above, it should do the job.
+4. Then if you add the astro/prettier config from the above, it should do the job.

 And that's it!
 Go and try it out - `Prettier` should now format your `.astro` files on save.